GGCL7/AVP-IFT/README.md

 We provided our dataset and you can find them [Dataset](https://github.com/GGCL7/CAVP/tree/main/Datasets)

-# Use our model
+# Model source code
-We trained the model based on different datasets, and you can find the pre-stored models at [Model](https://github.com/GGCL7/CAVP/tree/main/Model).
+The source code for training our models can be found here [Model](https://github.com/GGCL7/AVP-IFT/tree/main/Model%20source%20code).